 Not Maintaining Straight Arms and Bending the Elbows

 Shows, especially from movies, have depicted this procedure wrongly.
-CPR if a physical procedure that involves chest compressions.
-During chest compressions, the rescuer should use his body to move up and down.
+CPR is a physical procedure that involves chest compressions.
+During chest compressions, the rescuer should use his whole body and not just arms to move up and down.
 This means that almost the whole body of the rescuer is in motion.
-The bending of elbows should not be part of the CPR procedure.
+The bending of elbows should not be part of the CPR procedure to save the patient from severe case of heart attack or sudden cardiac arrest.

-The primary purpose of CPR is to help pump blood in the body of the victim.
+The primary purpose of CPR is to help keep the blood flowing into the body of the victim.
 This is because the heart of the victim might have stopped doing it naturally.
 Therefore, CPR is all about manual pumping of the heart to enable enough oxygen supply throughout the vital organs of the body of the victim.
-Proper compression should have a higher rate than the normal heartbeat.
+Proper compression as you push hard and fast should have a higher rate than the normal heartbeat.
 They should be hard and fast, around 100 to 120 beats per minute.

 Keep Yourself Trained